Intel-bigdata/SSM/docs/web-authentication-enable-guide.md

    * **[roles]** section

       define support roles.
-Here is the example,
+Here is an example,

       ```
       operator = *